Experimental investigation relating free-surface features to sub-surface turbulence: Field of view effects on correlations

-The results show two clear trends: The correlation between \(\meanH{\beta_{s,w}^2}(t)\) and \(N_{d,w}(t)\) is strongly dependent on the size of the interrogation window; the correlation between \(\meanH{\beta_{s,w}^2}(t)\) and the area fraction covered by scars \(\Area_{s,w}(t)\) is all but independent of the size of the interrogation window.
-The latter has a high correlation ($> 0.88$) even for the smallest interrogation window tested, which spans only 5\% of the horizontal domain.
+The results show two clear trends: The correlation between \(\meanH{\beta_{s,w}^2}(t)\) and \(N_{d,w}(t)\) is strongly dependent on the FOV size; the correlation between \(\meanH{\beta_{s,w}^2}(t)\) and the area fraction covered by scars \(\Area_{s,w}(t)\) is all but independent of the FOV size.
+The latter has a high correlation ($> 0.88$) even for the smallest FOV tested, which spans only 5\% of the horizontal domain.

-The graphs accord well with the `cartoon' narrative presented in \Babiker: surges in surface divergence are associated with upwelling events which has a core---signified by a 'boil'---with high positive values of $\beta_s$ and an area with corresponding downwelling surrounding the boil.
-Scars, as detailed in \Aarnes, are positioned in between the boil and the downwelling region outside.
+The graphs accord well with the `cartoon' narrative presented in BA: surges in surface divergence are associated with upwelling events which has a core---signified by a 'boil'---with high positive values of $\beta_s$ and an area with corresponding downwelling surrounding the boil.
+Scars, as detailed in AA, are positioned in between the boil and the downwelling region outside.
 Dimples appear around the edge of the upwelling boil a little after it appears, and then persist for some time while being advected with the surrounding flow.
-According to this picture, for a strong time correlation to be observed between mean-square surface divergence and a type of surface feature, the dimple or scar and (at least parts of) the up- or downwelling region they are associated with must \emph{both} appear inside the interrogation window (although not necessarily simultaneously, as for dimples).
+According to this picture, for a strong time correlation to be observed between mean-square surface divergence and a type of surface feature, the dimple or scar and (at least parts of) the up- or downwelling region they are associated with must \emph{both} appear inside the FOV (although not necessarily simultaneously, as for dimples).
 For scars, this is nearly always the case, even for small windows, because they lie in between the areas where $\MSbetas$ is enhanced.
 Dimples, on the other hand, can drift some distance away from where they originated, and a high level of correlation requires a window significantly larger than the size of large upwelling boils.

+Moving on to how the FOV affects the correlation of surface to subsurface (horizontal) divergence, we direct the attention to Fig.~\ref{fig:horDiv-corr_windowed}.
+The figure shows the correlation between the time series of the mean-squared surface divergence \(\meanH{\beta_{s,w}^2}(t)\) and the horizontal divergence \(\meanH{\beta_{w}^2}(z,t)\) at increasing depth $z$ (normalized with the integral length scale, $\Lint$), for Case 1.
+The side lengths of the quadratic FOV is $l = L_{FOV}/L_{DNS} = [1, 0.5, 0.25, 0.125, 0.075, 0.05]$, i.e., a FOV with area $100\%, 25\%, 6.25\%, 1.56\%, 0.56\%, 0.25\%$ of the full window, corresponding to $L_{FOV}/L_\infty = 5.83, 2.91, 1.46, 0.73, 0.44, 0.29$, respectively.
+Figure \ref{fig:horDiv-corr_windowed}a shows the correlation curves while panel b highlights the difference between the full window results and the smaller FOV results by displaying the correlation curves normalized with the full window result, that is, $C_l(z)/C_{l=1}(z)$, where $C_l(z)$ is the depth-dependent correlation curve for a FOV with side length $l$.